 I have some difficulty to get my money together at the moment.
 That’s because I don’t have a fulltime job, and have just finished my Master’s degree.
 So, I really minimize my spending on other stuff.
 I will tell you a secret: I even live with my sister at her home, and don’t pay rent.
 I try to contribute by helping out in the house and by doing groceries.
 If you have an opportunity to live at your parents place, or somewhere else for very cheap; do so.
 Why pay for a house if you are leaving for such a long time?
 But: don’t be a burden and be thankful that they help you out.

 Step 3.
 Look for working opportunities

 How can you travel for more than one year if you are not filthy rich?
 You have to work in between your travels (and save up your money beforehand as I said in step 2).
 And there are enough possibilities abroad to get a job.
 Do you know people abroad who can help you?
 Contact them.
 Ask around.
 Look online.
-Today, it’s so easy to search for possibilities for work, even if it’s on the other side of the planet.
+Nowadays it’s so easy to search for possibilities for work, even if it’s on the other side of the planet.

 After me and my boyfriend had the idea to go travelling, I talked to one of my close friends who was already travelling with her boyfriend for over 7 months.
 She was (and still is) in Australia, and had just worked for 4 months at a hotel.
-When she told me about the salary, and how much money she had already saved up just by working there, I was thrilled.
+When she told me about the salary and how much money she had already saved up just by working there, I was thrilled.
 After her story, I knew I could start my trip even sooner, as I could save up my money when I was there even faster than here in my home country.
-Thus, the reason we choose to start in Australia is basically because we can earn more money, save more money, and more money means more traveling!
+Thus, the reason we choose to start in Australia is basically because we can earn more money, save more money, and more money means more travelling!
 It’s as simple as that.
 But, from what I’ve heard it’s an amazing place to go as well.

 Also read our article Working Holiday Visa: Save money fast.